-I am also currently working with Chinese oral historians as Visiting Professor at China Women's University.
+I am also currently working with Chinese oral historians as Visiting Professor at China Women's University and am developing projects in the Cultural and Creative Industries with a particular interest in ethical trade.

 I am on the Executive Committee of the International Auto/Biography Association and on the editorial boards of Life Writing and the Shanghai Jiao Tong University Centre for Life-Writing’s Journal of Modern Life Writing Studies.
 I am also on the editorial advisory board for Women: A Cultural Review.